fenago/apache-solr/lab_guides/Lab_6.md

 #### Dates and times in query strings
-We need to use an appropriate date format whenever .indexterm} we are running a query against any date field.
+We need to use an appropriate date format whenever we are running a query against any date field.
 Search queries for exact date values will require quoting or escaping because `:` is listed as a special character for the parser: